MaREI-EPMG/ireland-carbon-budget-scenarios-2021/README.md

 ### pyam

 [pyam][pyam github repository] provides a suite of tools and functions that can be used to analyse and visualise scenario data included in this data package.
-A brief pyam-tutorial is included in this repository (many thanks to [@danielhuppmann](https://github.com/danielhuppmann/) for contributing).
+A brief pyam-tutorial is included in this repository (many thanks to [@danielhuppmann](https://github.com/danielhuppmann/) for contributing) and the rendered version can be accessed [here][rendered pyam-tutorial].

 ### Friendly data